necrophonic/panda-markdown/README.md

 ## Vision ##

-To develop a simple markdown language that will facilitate easy creation of rich blog postings.
+To develop a simple markdown language that will facilitate easy creation of rich blog postings beyond the scope of vanilla markdown.

 ### Markdown ###